The Alpaca Year

 There are plenty of year-round tasks too.
 Each day every alpaca, adult and cria, is fed a small amount of specialised camelid concentrate, Camelibra, that helps to keep them healthy.
 There are regular injections to give too.

-Each day throughout the year, we’ll be observing the alpacas to ensure that they are feeding well moving normally and freely and are general looking fine.
-At the same time, we are in the alpaca paddocks checking fences, troughs and looking for any harmful weeds.
+Each day throughout the year, we’ll be observing the alpacas to ensure that they are feeding well moving normally and freely and are generally looking fine.
+At the same time, we are in the alpaca paddocks checking fences and troughs and looking for any harmful weeds.

 And we use our poo-picker regularly to keep the paddocks clean.
 The alpacas help with this task as the males especially poop in piles rather than randomly across the field.

 Careful observation is the key to keeping alpacas well - watching alpacas is never a hardship for us though !

 So, there is never a dull moment and always plenty to do.